open-resources/physics_bank/content/public/005.Force/Dynamics of Circular Motion/object_on_string/object_on_string.md

 - {{ params.part1.ans2.value }} {{ params.vars.units}}
 - {{ params.part1.ans3.value }} {{ params.vars.units}}
 - {{ params.part1.ans4.value }} {{ params.vars.units}}
-A {{params.m}} kg object attached to the end of a string of length {{params.r}} m is swung in a circular path and in a vertical plane.

 ## Attribution